-For new development on sites which have not been previously developed and are identified as requiring a site-specific Flood Risk Assessment, the Sequential Test should be undertaken.
+For new development on sites which have been identified to be at risk of flooding, the Sequential Test is typically required.
 Where required, the Exception Test should also be applied.

-Whilst the Sequential Test is considered to be passed for brownfield sites in the town centre areas, as defined by the Local Plan Proposals map, development in these town centres should still be considered against the Exception Test to determine whether development can proceed safely with the flood risk managed.
+Whilst the Sequential Test is considered to be passed for sites in the town centres and commercial areas, as defined on the policies map, development in these areas should still be considered against the Exception Test to determine whether development can proceed safely with the flood risk managed.